grimme-lab/qc2-teaching/doc/programming.rst

 Let us reexamine the code in ``hello.f90``,
 The first line is the *declaration section* which starts the main program and gives it an arbitrary name.
-The third line is the *termination section* which stop the execution of the program again and tells the compiler that we are done.
+The third line is the *termination section* which stops the execution of the program again and tells the compiler that we are done.
 The name used in this section has to match the *declaration section*.